It’s Your Big Day!

 Yes of course, your ceremony will be designed and created suit your very own requirements every step of the way.
 Your ceremony can be as Spiritual as you would like it to be, I provide you with ideas and suggestions, but you are the design director all the way.

 With me as your ceremony officiant I can give you the most flexibility with your design options for your spiritual ceremony.

-There is a lot of public confusion in Ireland caused by the use of legal marriage terminology from other countries which has a completely different meaning here in Ireland.
+There is a lot of public confusion in Ireland caused by the use of legal marriage terminology from other countries by those who don’t realise that it has a completely different meaning here in Ireland.

 Here in Ireland a civil marriage ceremony has a completely different legal meaning.
 A civil marriage ceremony in Ireland is a non-religious registry office marriage and can only be conducted by a HSE Civil Registrar or other HSE Civil Registration Office staff.